Flotomate/product_docs/source/problem-management/update-&-delete.rst

    e.
 Change Category, Department, and Location.

+   f.
+Set affected business service from a predefined list set by an admin.

 -  When you are done hit **Update** (it shows the number of Problems going to change), it saves your changes.